Skip to Content

 These are some of my favorite boutique hotel options:

 • Hotel Parador San Miguel Oaxaca: Central location, clean, breakfast included, good reviews, and beautiful courtyard.
-Rooms start at 1,600 Pesos per night.
+Rooms start at $100 USD per night.
 Book here.

 • Casona Oaxaca: Central location, affordable rooms, huge outdoor pool, clean rooms (although a little bit dark), and nice courtyard.
-Rooms start at 900 Pesos per night.
+Rooms start at $60 USD per night.
 Book here.

 • Oaxaca Real: VERY central location, good food options including big breakfast, cute courtyard, small pool, and very affordable.
-Rooms start at 600 Pesos.
+Rooms start at $60 USD.
 Book Here.

 The best Oaxaca tours will take you around some of the historical sites like Santo Domingo church